Visillect/CubePlusPlus/README.md

 # Dataset description
 Images were obtained with a same sensor on Canon 550D and Canon 600D cameras.
 As a calibration tool SpyderCube was used due to its ability to identify multiple illumination sources.

-See [the file](./description/description.md) for a more detailed description.
+See also a more [detailed description](./description/description.md).

 ## Dataset includes
 * **PNG/{img_id}.png** – 16-bit PNG images